 What is Indeterminate Sentencing in Sex Cases in Colorado?

 Indeterminate sentencing is only used for sex crime convictions.
 In many cases, defendants spend much more than the minimum required time in prison as they wait for treatment.
 There are not enough treatment providers in the Department of Corrections, which means a person could wait a long time before even starting the required treatment.

-Indeterminate Sentencing in Denver and Arapahoe County areas refers to sentences that have only a minimum prison time without a maximum prison time limit.
+Indeterminate Sentencing in Adams and Arapahoe County areas refers to sentences that have only a minimum prison time without a maximum prison time limit.
 Indeterminate sentencing in Adams County is only used for sex crime convictions.
 In all other types of criminal convictions, a Colorado judge will give the defendant a certain prison term, and, after a portion of that time is served, the individual is eligible for parole.
 In sex offense convictions, the Colorado courts might give the defendant a sentence of four years to life, but realistically, the person will probably serve more than the four-year minimum before given any consideration for parole.
 There is no guarantee that the parole board will ever release a sex offender.
 A sex offender must also complete part of the Colorado Sex Offender Management Board (SOMB) treatment while they are in prison.
 Many times, due to limited treatment resources in DOC, the treatment program is already being used by the maximum number of inmates.
 Sex offenders in prison often say that the time before they are eligible for parole is longer because there are no spaces available in the SOMB classes and they have to wait a long time to even start the required treatment.

 Rehabilitation and Treatment Necessary for Release